Risk, returns & timeframes illustration

 REITs

 Real Estate Investment Trusts, or REITs, are holding companies that own, manage, and finance real estate.
 When you invest in a REIT, you’re essentially buying a share of a pool of properties - ranging from shopping malls and hotels, to warehouses and data centres.
 Like ETFs, REITs can help to diversify your investment portfolio.
 The majority of a REIT’s revenue is shared with investors through dividends.
-Here are the top five US share market listed REITS by dividend yield as at February 2024:
+Here are five of the top US share market listed REITS by dividend yield as at November 2025:

 REIT name Dividend Yield